ibis a pythonic query language

 expression = pd.table('A').head()

-We'll recognize the execute method when we return pandas.DataFrame
+We'll recognize the execute method when we return pandas.DataFrames from ibis expression.

 The compile method does not trigger any computation, rather it constructs an intermediate form